 The assessment day will involve a number of tasks designed to assess your suitability for the role.
 You will likely be asked to perform a number of tasks to ensure you meet all of the criteria, e.g. checks for visible tattoos and the reaching test.
 You will also be asked to take part in a number of group activities to see how well you work in a team.

 If you’re wondering what you can do to succeed in your assessment day, take a look at the post ‘How can I be successful at my Cabin Crew Assessment day?‘

-When working as an American Airlines flight attendant you will work a number of different flights, including destinations within America and internationally.
+When working as an American Airlines flight attendant you will work a number of different flights.
+These include destinations within America as well as internationally.

 The average hourly rate for a new American Airlines flight attendant is $26 an hour.
-American Airlines Cabin Crew are also entitled to a number of rewards and benefits.
-This involves additional bonuses to their basic salary and other financial benefits such as incentives and credit union.
+American Airlines Cabin Crew are also entitled to a number of rewards and benefits!
+This involves additional bonuses to their basic salary, and other benefits such as incentives and credit union.

-Flight attendants can also receive cheap travel on American Airlines and American Eagle and a number of different health and life benefits, for example, spending accounts to assist with the cost of health care.
+Flight attendants can also receive cheap travel on American Airlines and American Eagle.
+There is a number of different health and life benefits; for example, you’ll have spending accounts to assist with the cost of health care.

 American Airlines provide their Cabin Crew with a hotel room when they are working a flight that involves a layover.
 American Airlines fly a number of long-haul flights that sometimes require a layover.
 If this is the case, the airline will provide you with accommodation.